-Put your accomplishments in a bullet list, and if necessary, group it according to the top three to four skills for your job.
+Put your accomplishments in a bulleted list.
+If necessary, group it according to the top three to four skills for your job.
 Your accomplishments can also be used to prove the skills listed in your resume.

 5. Work History

-If you’re in transition or have limited work experience, don’t forget to include internships, personal projects and volunteer work in this section.
+If you’re in transition or have limited work experience, don’t forget to include internships, personal projects and volunteer work.
 No one said your work history should be limited to paid roles.

-If you’re a freelancer or have worked on multiple part-time or project-based jobs, you can list your employment history chronologically.
-Just write the name of the organization you worked with, the work duration, and a short description of each project or job.
+If you’re a freelancer or have worked on many part-time or project-based jobs, list your employment history chronologically.
+Write the name of the organization you worked with, the work duration, and a short description of each project or job.

 6. Education and Training

 List the degree you got, major and where you studied.
 Include seminars, online courses, and training, too.
-If you speak another language, you can add it here or in the skills section.
+If you speak another language, you can add it here or in the resume template skills section.

 Whether you put a graduation date or not is up to you.
 If you graduated more than 20 years ago, some recruiters say not listing the date minimizes your risk of encountering ageism.

 Your functional resume is complete.
 You can send it as is, or jazz it up with these extra credibility-boosters.
 Don’t be scared to get creative.
-Just remember that everything you add should improve your image to potential employers.
+Remember that everything you add should improve your image to potential employers.